adityaSomak/PSLQA/README.md

 **To Run weight-learning from command-line**:
    - Coming Soon

+## Author Affiliation:

+ The code is developed by Somak Aditya, when he was working as a Graduate Research Assistant in Prof. Chitta Baral's lab at CIDSE, Arizona State Univerisity.

 ## Disclaimer

    - If you want to augment or fix an issue, please raise an issue in the Issue tab of the project.
 However, as I am the sole contributor, please note the answers will be infrequent.